top of page

 What is Dyslexia

+Dyslexia is difficulty with the reading process.
 Dyslexia is not “reading backwards” or a vision problem.
 Dyslexia is an inefficiency in the reading process that makes decoding and comprehension more difficult, laborious, or time consuming.
 Dyslexia is not a rare problem and accounts for the majority of learning disabilities.

 We do not yet have the cause of dyslexia pinpointed, but there seems to be strong evidence for genetics playing a role.
 It is likely that if you or your child has dyslexia, so does someone in your family.
 One common “symptom” of dyslexia is the avoidance of reading or hating to read.
 In the past, dyslexia was often not diagnosed and instead a child was considered lazy or unmotivated.
 These patterns may ring true to an older member of your family who has undiagnosed dyslexia.